What is an apprenticeship?

 Level 2 - Intermediate Apprenticeship

-There is generally no eligibility criteria for applications, however you will need to demonstrate that you have the ability to complete the training.
+There is generally no eligibility criteria, however you will need to demonstrate that you have the ability to complete the training.

 Level 3 - Advanced Apprenticeship

 A Level 3 Apprenticeship is equal to A-Levels and offer more specialised knowledge and skills.
-It is a common next step for those who have no previous engineering qualifications, or have achieved 5 GCSEs (A*-C / 9-4) and want to progress into engineering as a career.
+It is a common next step for those who have no previous qualifications, or have achieved 4 GCSEs (A*-C / 9-4) and want to progress within their career.

 Level 4 - Higher Apprenticeship